 Face masks are required in all indoor facilities regardless of vaccination status.
 Effective January 1, 2022, proof of vaccination will be required for students, employees and visitors.
 Visit dccc.edu/coronavirus for additional information.

 Accreditation is a process by which an institution of higher learning voluntarily agrees to meet the standards set by an accrediting organization that is made up of peer institutions.
 Accreditation is a way for educational institutions to monitor each other’s performance and, in effect, amounts to a seal of approval.
 Each educational institution must go through a periodic review to establish that it continues to meet the accreditation standards.
-These reviews take place every 10 years, with five-year follow-ups to measure progress toward goals.
+These reviews take place every 8 years, with a mid-point review (MPR) and Annual Institutional Update (AIU) reports to measure progress toward goals.

 Comprehensive Competency-Based Education

 Delaware County Community College’s competency-based degree and certificate programs have been designed to offer graduates the knowledge, skills, and abilities needed to perform competently in their area of study.

 Our degree programs include three types of competencies - College Academic Learning Goals, Program Outcomes, and Course Competencies.
 By successfully completing one of our degree programs, graduates will have had an opportunity to improve their knowledge, skills, and abilities in each of the nine College Academic Learning Goals and the specific learning outcomes relevant to their degree.
 The nine College Academic Learning Goals provide the foundation for our graduates to become life-long learners, productive employees, and to actively engage and serve their communities.

 Please refer to our College Academic Learning Goals to learn more about the learning outcomes taught in every degree program.